yj2222/freemarket_sample_53d/README.md

 ### Association
 - belongs_to :user
 - has_many :likes
-- has_many :image
+- has_many :images
-- has_many :category
+- belongs_to :category